maiertech/website/src/routes/posts/upgrading-my-gatsby-themes-to-gatsby-v3/index.md

 Instead, it offers a transition period until the release of Gatsby v4 for legacy APIs to be phased out.
 [Migration guide section `@nodeInterface`](https://www.gatsbyjs.com/docs/reference/release-notes/migrating-from-v2-to-v3/#nodeinterface) details this warning.
-I went ahead and eliminiated all occurrences of `@nodeInterface` as explained in the guide.
+I went ahead and eliminated all occurrences of `@nodeInterface` as explained in the guide.
 Second warning eliminated.

 The next error was triggered by Webpack, which complained that I was trying to